 Ishikawa spent a few desultory years in Kyoto, living in various places.
 He traveled extensively in the area and wrote a number of poems inspired by such locales as Kinkakuji and Ishiyamadera (made famous by Murasaki Shikibu in The Tale of Genji).
 One of the highlights of this period was when he met the Korean poet Gonchoku who praised him as “the Li Po of Japan.”
 Around the same time, he began to live near Shokokuji Temple in a house called Suichikudo, which poetically translates as “The House of Dreaming Bamboos.”

 In 1641, Ishikawa completed his retirement villa of Shisendo in Ichijoji, on the northeast outskirts of Kyoto.
 He spent the remainder of his life there writing kanshi poetry in Chinese, reviving ancient Chinese scripts in his shuji (brush calligraphy), and caring for his home and garden.
-In 1653, he is credited with assisting in the redesign of Shoseien, the garden popularly known as Kikokutei, which is attached to Higashi Honganji Temple in central Kyoto.
+In 1643, he is credited with assisting in the redesign of Shoseien, the garden popularly known as Kikokutei, which is attached to Higashi Honganji Temple in central Kyoto.
 Based on information received from an inquiry to the temple, Ishikawa assisted with the garden layout but not in the design of the small buildings located throughout.
-Whether he designed any of them or not, the unorthodox form of at least one of the garden’s structures certainly suggests his unique architectural style.
+Since then, I have found at least one source, Kyoto Station, which credits Bokakaku to Ishikawa.
+Based on my initial impressions when I saw the structure in person, I am inclined to agree because it is consistent with his unique architectural style.

 Next: Jozan's Poetry